ayanroych/Ayan_BlueStampPortfolio/index.md

 # Smart Walking Stick
 Imagine you need assitance walking and are visually impaired.
-Many elderly people face a similar problem when they try to walk, and regardless where they are, they have an extreme risk of collision with another individual or object.
+Many elderly people face a similar problem when they try to walk, and regardless of where they are, they have an extreme risk of collision with another individual or object.
 This project, the _Smart Walking Stick_ ,solves that problem, by implementing haptic feedback and ultrasonic sensors to alert the user, all in one everyday walking stick.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|